INSERM-U1141-Neurodiderot/premstem-scoring/README.md

 ### 4.a.
 Download the data

 Download the data as described in the paper.
+The raw and processed data are available on GEO with accession number [GSE298271](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE298271).

 Filename             |    Administration protocol (time and mode)
 ---------------------|---------------------------------------------